 Emirati abaya designer Alia bin Omar could not agree extra with the examiner’s findings.
 Since the 27-12 months-vintage launched her Dubai-based label, Darya, she has witnessed the evolving traits.

 “My mum used to only put on the equal cloth for years – the same material.
-Even my aunt and everybody that I understand, they used the equal fabric.
+Even my aunt and everybody that I understand using the equal fabric.
 I feel it is better to exchange a chunk and use different fabrics.”

 As the researchers noted in their findings, the modern-day patterns do now not tend to “undermine the abayas’ local and conventional appearance, which UAE fashion designers nonetheless don’t forget a symbol of recognizing and way of life that girls within the UAE must maintain”.